PLC Communications : PLC Training Best Practices

 7.2.2 PLC communications software

-After successfully setting up and communicating with device external to PLC, remember to save the PLC program.
+After successfully setting up and communicating with devices external to PLC, remember to save the PLC program.

 Test communication locally before trying remotely.
 (Modem via laptop, ping network, etc.)